best-code-2025/roobet-promo-code/README.md

 3. Complete the signup form (email, username, password)
 4. Check the box for “Code (Optional)”
 5. Enter the promo code VIPMAX
-6.Click Play Now to confirm your account and start playing
+6. Click Play Now to confirm your account and start playing

 We followed this exact process and could unlock RooWards immediately after signing up.
 The cashback percentage started showing up right away in the top-right panel of our dashboard.